 The Company values assets acquired and liabilities assumed on each acquisition accounted for as a business combination, and allocates the purchase price to the tangible and intangible assets acquired and liabilities assumed based on its best estimate of fair value.
-Acquired intangible assets include: customer relationships and developed technology.
+Acquired intangible assets include customer relationships and developed technology.
 The Company determines the appropriate useful life of intangible assets by performing an analysis of cash flows based on historical experience of the acquired businesses.
 Intangible assets are amortized over their estimated useful lives based on the pattern in which the economic benefits associated with the asset are expected to be consumed, which to date has approximated the straight-line method of amortization.
-The estimated useful lives for customer relationships and economic benefits and one to ten years, respectively.
+The estimated useful lives for customer relationships and technology are generally two to ten years and one to ten years, respectively.